Respiratory Rate in Children – What’s Normal and What’s Not?

 What Does It Measure?

 The metabolic process of respiration relies on the activity of the neural control system, sensory input system, and muscular system.
-So an increase or decrease in the rate indicates any dysfunction.
+So, an increase or decrease in the rate indicates any dysfunction.
 However, it is important to note that this increase or decrease also happens when children run, jog or even walk across the room.
 This is not suggestive of any possible ill-effect.
 Therefore, measurement of the rate gives a true depiction of how functional the lungs are, how the body responds to strenuous physical activities, and how regular breathing is.
 It also hints at any possible health crisis in the future.
-If difficulty or fluctuations in the pattern persists, seek medical attention.
+If difficulty or fluctuations in the pattern persist, seek medical attention.

 Reasons for Irregular Respiratory Rate in Children